ManuelVU/categorization-with-chmm/data/README.md

   1. `lee-navarro-2002-all.csv` data from all conditions and participants in Lee and Navarro (2002) stored in long format.

   2. `lee-navarro-2002-type4.csv` data from condition (type) 4 from Lee and Navarro (2002) stored in long format.

+  5. `lewandowsky-categories.csv` condition (type) x stimulus x category associations in Lewandowsky (2011).
+This data is used in order to recreate trial-by-trial behavior in the experiment.

 ----

 ## Followig steps

 - Missing files for all and type 6 from lewandowsky.

-- Need to write a function that creates a data file in long format that contains the condition x stimulus x category lebel from the lewandowsky 2011 experiment as some of the information is missing from the original file.
+Imputed data has to be removed from the file, this will mean that not all participants have the same number of trials by condition but that seems fine

 - Similarity metrics could also be stored as data but not sure they should be with the rest of the files.
 I could add a different directory and save into it